pico-mes/pico-odoo/README.md

 # pico-odoo

-Odoo manufacturing add-ons to connect to Pico MES
+Odoo manufacturing add-on to connect to Pico MES.
+Build executable processes and step definitions with work instructions and quality checks using Pico MES and seamlessly integrate with Odoo's Inventory, BOM Management, and Manufacturing modules.

 # Adding the Connector